Going Home From Hospital After Your Child's Cancer Treatment

 Keep a record of important contacts

-Check the page Important contacts for your child with cancer.
+Check the page on important contacts for your child with cancer.
 You might want to print it and then fill it out with the names and phone numbers you need.

 Find out about how to safely handle cytotoxic medicines